TheOdinProject/curriculum/react/the_react_ecosystem/fetching_data_in_react.md

 - [How can you fetch data from an API in React?](#using-fetch-in-react-components)
 - [Why should you manually throw errors in fetch requests?](#handling-errors)
 - [How can you avoid waterfalling requests?](#managing-multiple-fetch-requests)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- This article by Nadia Makarevich provides additional information and examples on [how to deal with race conditions](https://www.developerway.com/posts/fetching-in-react-lost-promises).
-Do not worry about the `useRef` hook, as it will be covered later on in the course.